BillBensing/Distributed-Messaging/README.md

 # Distributed-Messaging
 A demo project which implements RabbitMQ and distributed services.
-The goal is to demonstrate error recovery and system stability when issues arise among the integrations
+The goal is to demonstrate error recovery and system stability when issues arise among the integrations.

+The OrderEngine, InventoryMgt and DeliveryMgt servers operate a workers for each of their respective queues.
+The more instnaces you spin up, the more work which gets done.

 ##Setup
 Before this demo works, you must set up a RabbitMQ.
 When your instance is ready, add the (3) three following queues; make sure each queue is set to Durable and Auto-delete is off.